-The Welfare team offer support to all

-The Welfare team offer support to all

-pregnant parents/carers where we

-are aware of a need.

-Age Staff, volunteers and Directors reflect There is equity in opportunity for all Wider members of families are

-the wide age range. members of staff based on encouraged to volunteer in school

-experience and qualifications, not and join in with aspects of school life

-Workforce procedures are followed with staff. age. events and celebrations

-Science curriculum and PSHE address

-life cycles.

-Importance of respect in reinforced

-through the curriculum and

-Behaviour Policy.

-Religion and Belief Learning about religion in RE is Access to multicultural books and Visits to places of worship

-nengion and benef reinforced in assemblies artefacts are used throughout the We celebrate faith days and have

-Access to multicultural books and school. visitors representing all faiths.

-artefacts are used throughout the School.
-Visitors representing an rateris.

-school.
-The RE curriculum reinforces

-Authorise religious holidays. similarities between religions and

-The Behaviour and Relationship supports understanding of religious

-Policy reflects the need for practices.

-respecting others

-Sexual Orientation SRE policy Adults throughout school model non- We work with outside agencies to

-Homophobic language is challenged, discriminatory behaviour in line with support where necessary

-reported in line with the anti-bullying staff code of conduct

-policy and Behaviour and

-Relationship policy
+The Welfers team offer support to all The Welfare team offer support to all pregnant parents/carers where we are aware of a need.
+Age Staff, volunteers and Directors reflect There is equity in opportunity for all Wider members of families are the wide age range. members of staff based on encouraged to volunteer in school experience and qualifications, not and join in with aspects of school life Workforce procedures are followed with staff. age. - events and celebrations Science curriculum and PSHE address life cycles.
+Importance of respect in reinforced through the curriculum and Behaviour Policy.
+Religion and Belief Learning about religion in RE is Access to multicultural books and Visits to places of worship 0 • • • • • • • • • • • • • • • • • • • reinforced in assemblies artefacts are used throughout the We celebrate faith days and have Access to multicultural books and school. visitors representing all faiths. artefacts are used throughout the visitors representing an raitins. school.
+The RE curriculum reinforces Authorise religious holidays. similarities between religions and The Behaviour and Relationship supports understanding of religious Policy reflects the need for practices. - practices.
+Council Orientation respecting others Adulto the social and all as a NA/a wantawith autaida agantis sta Sexual Orientation SRE policy Adults throughout school model non- We work with outside agencies to Homophobic language is challenged, discriminatory behaviour in line with support where necessary reported in line with the anti-bullying staff code of conduct policy and Behaviour and Relationship policy